Althinect/enum-permission/README.md

 # Laravel Enum Permissions

-A Laravel package to easily generate enums using Models
+A Laravel package to easily generate permission classes with enums using Models
+*** This package uses Spatie/Permissions under the hood ***

 ## Requirements